hannie0615/AI-Study/ML/머신러닝_Missing_Valuse_Imputation.md

 1. missing completely at random (MCAR)

    * missing occurs entirely at random
+   * Ex) Survey participants flip a coin to decide whether to answer questions or not.
 2. missing at random (MAR)

    * missing depends only on the observed variables
+   * Ex ) Survey participants that live in postal code 456 and 789 refuse to fill in the questionnaire

    > MCAR & MAR 경우
    >
    > (mean / mode imputation, conditional mean imputation (regression imputation), stochastic regression imputation, hot deck imputation, substitution, cold deck imputation, maximum likelihood method (ML), EM algorithm, predictive mean matching, k-NN imputation.)
 3. not missing at random (NMAR)

-   * missing depends on both observed variables and the unobserved variables
+   * missing depends on either observed variables or the unobserved variables
+   * Ex) Everyone who owns a six bedroom house refuses the questionnaire, bigger house is an indirect indicator for greater wealth and a better paying job, but we don’t have the related data

    > NMAR 같은 경우는 좀 더 복잡한 방식을 요구
    > Selection models , Pattern-mixture models, MissForest